Latest News

 The charge could be amended to a “10h” gun possession with no mandatory minimum, but that would be up to the prosecutor.
 You could also argue this at trial to a judge or jury.

-If the firearm was loaded and you did not have a license, an additional 2.5 years in the house of corrections is mandatory.
-This has to be served after the initial 18-month mandatory minimum.
+If the firearm was loaded and you did not have a license, an additional 2.5 years in the House of corrections is mandatory.
+This has to be served after the initial 18-month compulsory minimum.
 However, the sentence could be suspended for a period of probation.

 The penalties for illegal gun possession in Massachusetts are serious and require an experienced firearms attorney to defend you.
 I have successfully gotten firearms charges pleaded down to misdemeanors, dismissed, and had clients found not guilty.